 One of the topics shrouded in several mysteries and misunderstandings is the topic of building the Dome of the Rock and what its real purpose and functions were.
-This is because the Mosque of al-Aqṣā wherein the Dome of the Rock is placed enjoys some remarkable religious significance, inferior only to al-Masjid al-Ḥarām in Makkah and the Prophet's Mosque in Madīnah.
-Hence, many people, especially some members of the Muslim political leadership and those who blindly supported them, vied for control over it and for leaving notable legacies associated with it.
+This is because the al-Aqsa Mosque, wherein the Dome of the Rock is placed, enjoys some remarkable religious significance inferior only to al-Masjid al-Haram in Makkah and the Prophet's Mosque in Madinah.
+Hence, many people, especially some members of the Muslim political leadership and those who blindly supported them, vied for control over it and for leaving some notable legacies associated with it.
 This paper identifies the issue of who exactly and when built the Dome of the Rock, as one of the contentious points and tries not necessarily to solve it, but to offer a new perspective for studying it.

-The significance of the Rock (Sakhrah)
+The Significance of the Rock (Sakhrah)

-Much has been written and said about the Rock (Sakhrah) within the al-Aqsā Mosque proper (al-Ḥaram al-Sharīf or Noble Sanctuary).
-Yet, scholars throughout history considerably differed - and still do - in their verdict as to what the real status and function of the Rock is.
-By and large, this phenomenon can be attributed partly to the fact that some aspects of the Rock phenomenon remained shrouded in several and hitherto unresolved mysteries, and partly to the contrasting religious, political, cultural and social inclinations of those who safeguarded, administered, studied, wrote or narrated about the al-Aqṣā Mosque.
-The truth is, however, that the Rock bears no special importance whatsoever.
-It is significant inasmuch as it constitutes a part of the al-Aqṣā Mosque, the second mosque on earth set up forty years after the construction of the Kaʻbah.
-In no way can the Rock be held more important and, as such, more revered than the other parts of the al-Aqṣā Mosque.
-Everything that the Holy Qurʾān and Prophet Muḥammad (s.a.w.) have said about the al-Aqṣā Mosque applied as much to the Rock as to the rest of the sections of the Mosque.
+Much has been written and said about the Rock (Sakhrah) within the al-Aqsa Mosque proper (al-Haram al-Sharif or Noble Sanctuary).1 Yet, scholars throughout history considerably differed - and still do - in their verdict as to what the real status and function of the Rock is.
+By and large, this phenomenon can be attributed partly to the fact that some aspects of the Rock phenomenon remained shrouded in several and hitherto unresolved mysteries, and partly to the contrasting religious, political, cultural and social inclinations of those who safeguarded, administered, studied, wrote or narrated about the al-Aqsa Mosque.

-1 By the al-'Aqṣā Mosque we mean the whole area of the Noble Sanctuary, i.e. al-Haram al-Sharīf, accounting for the second mosque on earth instituted 40 years after the Ka'bah.
-The present-day al-'Aqṣā Mosque covers only a section of the Sanctuary.
+1 By the al-Aqsa Mosque we mean the whole area of the Noble Sanctuary, i.e. al-Haram al-Sharif, accounting for the second mosque on earth instituted 40 years after the Ka'bah.
+The present-day al-Aqsa Mosque covers only a section of the Sanctuary.